 Examination including x-rays and clean (check-up) – usually 60 Euros.

-Emergency Dental Care Entitlement
+Emergency Dental Care Treatment

 If you are on holiday in Spain and you need urgent treatment from a dentist then it is likely you will need to pay the dentist and claim upon your travel insurance upon return – indeed you should check your policy because you might find it doesn’t cover dental care while abroad.